mo-rahimi/mo-rahimi/README.md

 As a results-driven professional, I am passionate about leveraging my expertise to automate tasks, enhance accuracy, and uncover hidden insights within data.
 I am actively seeking a position that allows me to apply machine learning algorithms and technical skills to solve complex problems.

+Currently, I'm developing an LLM-based Generative AI application using RAG to convert natural language into SQL for retrieving business data from PostgreSQL.

 *   🌍  Currently I'm based in Hong Kong
 *   ✉️  You can contact me at [m.rahimi.hk@gmail.com](mailto:m.rahimi.hk@gmail.com)
 *   ### Certifications